shakesco/shakesco-automation/system.md

 Period should be given in seconds.
 If you want to do monthly, set period as `2592000`.
 (Assuming you want 30 day period)

+>⚠️ Don't enter `604,800`.
->⚠️Please enter period in seconds.
+> Please enter period in seconds.
 Also don't enter a period less that 2 days/172800 sec because calls are made after 2 days.
 Eg: Putting 1days/86400 sec, you are telling the system to pull everyday, but the system will only pull after two days.
 If you require 1 day intervals [reach out](https://shakesco.com/contact "Shakesco")!

 #### Amount

 Amount should be given in units.
 So if you want 20 usd, enter `20`.
 Make sure to use `parseUnits` as directed in the docs.

->⚠️Please enter amount in usd.
+>⚠️Please enter amount in USD.
 Convert from local currency accordingly.

 #### Fees